xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 ### Prepare to Run Unit Tests
   - Exit BridgePoint
-    - Configure Windows Vista or Windows 7 for unit test running
+    - Configure Windows Vista or 7 for unit test running.
+Skip this step for other OSes.
       - Bring up the Windows Color and Appearance settings
         - Right click on the desktop background and select Personalize
         - In Vista select the Windows Color and Appearance hyperlink